rixVe/Dracula-Dots/README.md

 # Dracula-Void-Dots
-these are all important .config files that I use in my dracula rice on void linux :)
+these are all important .config files that I use in my dracula rice :)